fundamelon/terminal-game-tutorial/part3/README.md

 #### 3.1.2 Making Our ObjectField Class
 Our ObjectField class will be used to store and delete our objects as well as set the boundaries that our object will be in.
-Our class will consist of a `rect` type which will define our bounds as well as a vector of `SpaceObject` to store our objects.
-We must be able to set the bounds of our object so we will create a void function with one parameter of `rect` called `SetBounds`.
+Our class will consist of a `rect` type which will define our bounds.
+The type `rect` we defined consists of a `vec2i` for our offset and another `vec2i` for our boundary.
+Our class also contains a vector of `SpaceObject` to store our objects.
+We must be able to set the bounds of our object so we will create a void function with one parameter of `rect `called `SetBounds`.
 We also need to be able to access our objects in our vector.
 We will do this by creating a function `getData()` which returns a `std::vector` of type `SpaceObject`.
 Our next function `erase(size_t)` will be able to delete an object from our vector.
-Finally, we need an `update()` function that will move our object down the game window and delete them when they are out of bounds.
+Finally,we need an `update()` function that will move our object down the game window and delete them when they are out of bounds.
 Let's put this together.
 ```c++
 class ObjectField {